Batmen of All Nations: Organization history

-In the arc, the group was reunited on John Mayhew's island resort in the Caribbean.
-The heroes were confronted with a disturbing video showing Dr. Hurt, purportedly wearing the severed skin of Mayhew over his face.
+In a three-issue story arc in Batman #667–669, the Batmen of All Nations are reunited on John Mayhew's island resort in the Caribbean.
+The heroes are confronted with a disturbing video showing Simon Hurt, purportedly wearing the severed skin of Mayhew over his face.
 On behalf of the Black Glove organization, he challenges the club as representatives of 'good' against his 'evil', destroying their means of transport and threatening to kill them all.
-The various members of the club are killed or injured in the styles of their various archenemies, causing some to suspect that a 'Club of Villains' has been assembled.

-In a traumatic flashback, the Knight reveals the reason that the club originally disbanded and never succeeded as an international superteam; after losing Batman's commitment, the club was brought down by scandal when the original Knight discovered that Mayhew had killed his wife and framed Mangrove Pierce, an actor with whom she had been having an affair, for her death.
-Cast out of the team for his accusations, the Knight lost focus and was murdered by Spring-Heeled Jack; the other heroes went their separate ways, their faith in Mayhew and the team as a whole similarly shattered.
+Knight reveals the reason that the club originally disbanded and never succeeded as an international superteam: after losing Batman's commitment, the club was brought down by scandal when the original Knight discovered that Mayhew had killed his wife and framed Mangrove Pierce, an actor with whom she had been having an affair, for her death.
+Cast out of the team for his accusations, Knight lost focus and was murdered by Spring-Heeled Jack; the other heroes went their separate ways, their faith in Mayhew and the team as a whole similarly shattered.

 Batman, the Gaucho, and Dark Ranger appear to be the last ones left alive, but Batman realizes that Dark Ranger is in fact Wingman, having swapped suits with the real Ranger and faked his own death.
-Wingman has been working in concert with the sadistic Mayhew to do the bidding of the Black Glove, having always been jealous of Batman's prowess.
-Despite injuring the Gaucho, Wingman is defeated by the Argentinean hero and Batman and executed by the Gaucho's archenemy, El Sombrero.
+Wingman has been working with Mayhew to do the bidding of the Black Glove, having always been jealous of Batman's prowess.
+Despite injuring Gaucho, Wingman is defeated by Gaucho and killed by Gaucho's archenemy, El Sombrero.

-As El Sombrero escapes the island, Batman follows him to unmask him as an impostor, none other than John Mayhew, whose death was also faked by the Black Glove (Dr. Hurt was later to claim that the skin used in the video was that of Mangrove Pierce, who was the star of The Black Glove, a film which Mayhew produced and directed).
+As El Sombrero escapes the island, Batman follows him to unmask him as John Mayhew, whose death was also faked by the Black Glove.
 Mayhew reveals his motivation behind joining the Black Glove and gambling with lives is his boredom at being an aimless socialite; he appears to escape via an ejector seat, leaving his helicopter for Batman to use to rescue the survivors of the Club of Heroes.
-Mayhew is summarily killed by the Black Glove in the destruction of his island, having foolishly bet that 'evil' would win against 'good'.
+Mayhew is summarily killed by the Black Glove.